continuous-symmetry-measure/proteincsm/README.md

-# proteincsm
+# ProteinCSM

 ## INTRODUCTION

-The proteincsm program calculates continuous symmetry and chirality measures of protein homomers in pdb format.
+The ProteinCSM program calculates continuous symmetry and chirality measures of protein homomers in pdb format.
 Please note that pdb files should be cleaned prior to calculation.
 Our code pdb_prep can be used for this purpose (https://sagivba.github.io/pdb_prep).

 ## USAGE